 7 Gel-Cream Blushes That Give The Prettiest Natural Glow

 When you’re aiming for a glowy goddess look versus matte finish, the very last thing you want to do is apply a powdery product to your face.
 We’re not just talking about a matte finishing powder, either; blush totally counts, too.
-Though powder blush is a common go-to for both product formulators and makeup junkies alike, it’s not your only option.
+Though powder blush is a common go-to for both product formulators and makeup mavens alike, it’s not your only option.

 Meet the Gel-Cream Blush

 One blush category gaining momentum RN are gel-cream formulations, which boast a creamy, gel-like consistency versus a compact powder.
 These products deliver a dewy, fresh “color that’s melted into your skin” effect.
 And, because they’re not a straight-up liquid stain, they’re much easier to manipulate.

 Gel-cream blushes can be applied with a makeup sponge, but one thing we love about them is that you can use your hands to apply, as well.
 The warmth from your fingertips helps create a soft blend and natural flush that we argue is unrivaled as far as blush goes.

 If you’re interested in trying your hand at a gel-cream blush — or are simply looking for one or two more to add to your existing collection — check out these options.

 What better way to begin this list than with Glossier’s Cloud Paint, an OG gel-cream blush that’s amassed a cult following since its debut.
 It comes in six striking shades ranging from deep berry to soft peach, and it packs an extraordinary amount of color with just the tiniest bit of product.
 In other words, it’s going to last you a helluva long time.
 We also love that the formulation offers buildable color so you can go heavy or easy depending on your goals.